Wednesday, August 31, 2011

 He flashed his large beige teeth.
 "I will, baby."

 "That's all I ask."
 I smiled back and signed one of the encounter forms to wrap up our visit.
 When I put down the pen, I noticed his eyes resting on me.
 The right side of his mouth turned upward in a coy smile.
 It was a little embarrassing.

 "I want you to think about what I told you, too, hear?"

 I stuck out my hand toward him and smiled as my fingers were lost in the grasp of his coarse palm and bulbous fingertips…and in that moment, I was okay…okay with my day….okay with all of it.

 Send comments to ACP Hospitalist staff at email@example.com.

-- Life at Grady: Beneath the surface
+- Life at Grady: When the doctor is the patient

 - April 2009